lazydroid/dso/README.md

 ### Point Cloud data saving (PCL format)

-Support for this was borrowed from https://github.com/Neoplanetz/dso_with_saving_pcl Press the `Save pointcloud` button to get your data saved.
-Minor improvements over the existing code include the automatic generation of the file name based on the current time stamp to avoid overwriting the data.
+Support for this was borrowed from https://github.com/Neoplanetz/dso_with_saving_pcl Press the `Save Pointcloud` button to get your data saved.
+Main improvements over the existing code include the automatic generation of the file name based on the current time stamp to avoid overwriting the data, avoiding temporary files and using mutexes for the proper multithreading protection.

 ----